Insert or Append Text with Sed: Master Advanced Techniques

 $header" datafile.txt

-Why: if your variable contains characters that sed treats specially (or leading dashes, backslashes, etc.), using the i\ + newline style tends to behave more consistently across platforms.
+Why: if your variable contains characters that sed treats specially (leading dashes, backslashes, etc.), using the i\ + newline style tends to behave more consistently across platforms.

 Insert configuration blocks: